UofMontreal-Multiexpo/uom.dat/README.md

 * Click on button "Generate token".
 * Copy the given token.

-You must use this token as the `auth_token` argument of the following instruction:
+Then you must run the following instruction using your token as the `auth_token` argument:
 ```r
 devtools::install_github("UofMontreal-Multiexpo/oedb-analysis-tools",
                          auth_token = "my_personal_access_token")